Azure/Azure-Sentinel/Solutions/Fortinet-FortiGate/Playbooks/CustomConnectorOnPrem/readme.md

 #  Fortinet Custom connector

-This custom connector connects to Fortinet service end point and perform automated actions on the malicous IP and URL
+This custom connector connects to Fortinet service end point and perform automated actions on the malicious IP and URL

 ![Fortinet](./Fortinetlogo.png)<br>